 Mounting your TV on the wall is ideal for creating the best viewing area.
 It’s also beneficial when you have a larger TV that doesn’t fit on a TV stand or requires such a big stand that it would take up too much space.
 Some TVs come with the proper wall mounting tools to accommodate the size.
 Just make sure your wall can support the weight.
 Professional installation may also be offered.

-Lightstrips are a great way to add atmosphere and ambience to your TV watching experience.
-Lining the wall behind your television gives the room a soft glow.
-This lightstrip is over 16 feet long, and you can directly manage the colors via Amazon Alexa voice controls via your smart home setup.
+LED backlights: Backlights are a great way to add atmosphere and ambiance to your TV watching experience.
+Lining the wall behind your television gives the room a soft glow without interfering with your screen.

 The larger the TV, the more expensive it is.
 However, older models of larger LED TVs may be similar in price if not cheaper than a much smaller, newer OLED TV.
 You’ll find significant price jumps when you transition from LED to OLED and when you look for screens over 65 inches.